mobily-enterprises/simpleschema/README.md

     if( typeof( r ) === 'string' ) p.errors.push( { field: p.fieldName, message: r, mustChange: true } );

+If the object has a field that is not in the schema, it will add an error for that field in `errors`.

 ## Async validator functions